marinasundstrom/MvvmToolkit/Sample/MvvmSample.UITests/README.md

 This project contains tests that test the UI.
 It uses WinAppDriver for automating the app.

-There are two styles of of tests:
+There are two styles of tests:
 * Plain tests written in Unit Test framework (currently being skipped)
 * Specifications using SpecFlow
   * Features - Expected behavior specified in Gherkin syntax - i.e. structured text.